 This is the quintessential Bull Market character, where price movement is very linear and predictable.
-Trendlines work, the Fractal Energies accurately depict where the price should "stall" or "explode," and the market can stay in this state for a year or more.
+Plays against trendlines work, the Fractal Energies accurately depict where the price should "stall" or "explode," and the market can stay in this state for a year or more.